joshjohnlowe/precis_case_interview/part_1/README.md

 ## Technical considerations
 - Files in Google Drive are not necessarily going to be updated at the same time, so this pipeline needs to handle distinct processes for each file type.
 - The pipeline should be idimpotent.
 I am _assuming_ when a file is "updated" - it simply has data appended to it.
 If these data contained in these files was actually replaced with an entirely new set of rows, the pipeline would need to be updated to account for that.
-This would simply be a matter of updating the BigQuery ingestion from a truncate to an append.
+This would be a matter of updating the BigQuery ingestion from a truncate to an append.

+> Please note: The code in the `processing` directory is for my first attempt using Dataflow, after which I decided to use DataPrep instead.
+I have left this in to show my thought process.

+---

+## Project structure
+`./utils` contains code to enable the movement of data. i.e detecting changes to files and runnings jobs automatically.

+`./queries` contains the query logic I used to pull out the three metrics.

+---

 ## Overview of pipeline